When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 TunnelBear can’t unblock any of the currently popular media streaming websites, but it does unblock a few niche ones.
 In addition, it doesn’t allow torrenting and offers a mediocre gaming experience.
 Our Score: 3/10

 VPNs offer various functionalities, such as unblocking websites, facilitating torrent downloads, and ensuring a secure and seamless online gaming experience.
-However, not every VPN is top-notch in all these areas.
-Our TunnelBear review spills the beans on how it does these key tasks.
-Here's what we discovered.
+In this TunnelBear review, we spill the beans on how it performs in these key areas.

 No, TunnelBear isn't good for streaming, and it doesn't rank as the best streaming VPN at the moment.
 While it can work its magic on certain US streaming services, star players like Hulu, Disney Plus, Prime Video, Max, and BBC iPlayer seem to be a tough crowd.